-Eric was commissioned by Virginia Stage Company to write the score and libretto for I Sing the Rising Sea, a new musical about science, poetry and climate change that will have its premiere in Norfolk in the fall of 2016.
-The National Endowment for the Arts and The Ensemble Studio Theatre/Alfred P. Sloan Foundation Science & Technology Project will provide funding to the production, which you can read more about here.
+Eric was commissioned by Virginia Stage Company to write the score and libretto for The Rising Sea, a new musical about science, poetry and climate change that had its world premiere in Norfolk in the fall of 2016.
+The National Endowment for the Arts and The Ensemble Studio Theatre/Alfred P. Sloan Foundation Science & Technology Project provided funding for the production.

 Eric has also composed the score for Frog Kiss, a musical based on the novel, The Frog Prince, by Stephen Mitchell.
 Winner of the Global Search For New Musicals, Frog Kiss, with book and lyrics by Charles Leipart, was presented by Virginia Stage Company in January 2013.
 It has been performed in Toronto, Cardiff and Chicago, and was produced at the Edinburgh Fringe Festival by the Royal Scottish Academy of Music and Drama, as well as by Theatre League of Kansas City, Missouri as part of its festival of new musicals.
 Frog Kiss was selected by the 2010 New York Musical Theatre Festival as one its Next Link productions.